modscleo4/midori/README.md

 # Midori
 A Node.js Web API Framework WITHOUT Express

-Midori is new opinionated Web API Framework designed for Node.js, using Node.js's native HTTP module as basis and built with TypeScript and being inspired from PSR standards.
+Midori is an opinionated Web API Framework designed for Node.js, using Node.js's native HTTP module as basis, built with TypeScript and being inspired from PSR standards.

 ## Features
 - [x] Router